-These results, together with the previous inference speculated from changing patterns in gene expressions of Pax5, Aiolos, EBF1 and OBF1 [92, 96, 99], indicated that at the later cultivation stage clone cl.2-2 seems to be dependent on Pax5 and Aiolos, and somewhat similar to wild-type DT40 cells in the way for gene expressions of IgM H- and L-chains in appearance, and to be the major type (Fig. 1-L), like clone cl.2-4, the reason for this will be mentioned later.
+These results, together with the previous inference speculated from changing patterns in gene expressions of Pax5, Aiolos, EBF1 and OBF1 [92, 96, 99], indicated that at the later cultivation stage clone cl.2-2 seems to be dependent on Pax5 and Aiolos, and somewhat similar in appearance to wild-type DT40 cells in the way for gene expressions of IgM H- and L-chains.
+In addition, clone cl.2-2, like clone cl.2-4, should be a member of the major clone type among at least three different HDAC2(-/-) mutant clone types (Figure 1-L); the reason for this will be mentioned later.